Attachment parenting: Fathers in attachment parenting

-Dr. Sears has taken an adamant stance against fathers being primary caregivers in attachment parenting.
+Sears has taken an adamant stance against fathers being primary caregivers in attachment parenting.
 On his website, he claims that fathers should "help" by supporting mothers and creating an environment which allows the mother to devote herself to the baby.
 Sears has claimed infants have a natural preference for a mother in the early years; although, little scientific literature actually supports this conjecture since these studies are typically done in situations where the mother is the primary caregiver and not the father.
-It is biased to say that infants have a "natural" preference for the mother when their mother is the one who is their primary caregiver; a more correct statement would be that infants have a attachment preference for the parent who is their primary caregiver.
+It is biased to say that infants have a "natural" preference for the mother when their mother is the one who is their primary caregiver; a more correct statement would be that infants have an attachment preference for the parent who is their primary caregiver.
 Studies have found that between 5 and 20% of children actually have a primary attachment with their father.

 One specific caregiving activity in which Sears claims fathers should be supportive rather than primary is feeding.
 Breastfeeding includes nutritional benefits which are undeniable, but the main reason breastfeeding is promoted in attachment parenting is for the mother-child bonding through skin to skin contact and intimacy; however, the benefits of skin to skin contact and intimacy are still present for fathers.
 Dr. Sigmund Freud theorized that infants tend to prefer mothers since it is the mother who fulfills the infant's oral needs; however, if the father is fulfilling this need, it would be reasonable to assume that attachment would form with the father.
 Through what is called "bottle nursing", fathers and other caregivers who cannot breastfeed hold the infant touching their bare torso and feed gently and intimately, focusing their attention on the baby.

 Other common mother-child AP practices, such as bonding after birth and co-sleeping, may also be equally beneficial for fathers.